 A parking permit is needed to park on campus.
 You may purchase a parking permit for the semester online via the InSite portal.
-Log in and click on "Students" tab.
-Then select "Academic Services"; have your vehicle registration information ready to enter.
+Log in and click on the "Resources" tile, then select "Buy Parking Permit".
+Have your vehicle registration information ready to enter.
 You may also purchase daily permits at machines located in multiple campus parking lots.